icinganalysis/icinganalysis.github.io/content/A Langmuir distribution is almost a normal distribution.md

 ##Key points
 1. The Langmuir drop size distribution are almost normal distributions.
 2. Perhaps it was originally intended that they be exactly normal distributions.
+3. The proposed alternatives in NACA-TN-2708 appears to have larger errors, rather than correcting errors.

 ##Discussion